 But if you want to experiment with different foods, exercise and other lifestyle factors in order to learn how those changes might influence your body’s ability to burn fat for energy, having access to a reliable breath ketone analyzer is an advantage.

-I’ve been using Biosense for the past several weeks and I don’t see myself going back to finger-prick tests.
+I’ve been using Biosense since 2020 and I don’t see myself going back to finger-prick tests.

 Now I’d like to hear from you!
 Where are you on your ketogenic journey and how have you been measuring ketone levels?
 Let me know by leaving a comment below.